-Note: If no keywords are included, the following types of control blocks are built:
+Note: If you are generating an ACB, RPL, or EXLST, AM=VTAM must be included.
+If no other keywords are included, the following types of control blocks are built:

 ACB: All fields are set to 0, and the MACRF field is set to NLOGON.